 When glucocorticosteroids are used chronically, systemic effects such as hypercorticism and adrenal suppression may occur.
-Glucocorticosteroids can reduce the response of the hypothalamus-pituitaryadrenal (HPA) axis to stress.
+Glucocorticosteroids can reduce the response of the hypothalamus-pituitary-adrenal (HPA) axis to stress.
 In situations where patients are subject to surgery or other stress situations, supplementation with a systemic glucocorticosteroid is recommended.
-Since UCERIS is a glucocorticosteroid, general warnings concerning glucocorticoids should be followed.
+Since UCERIS rectal foam contains a glucocorticosteroid, general warnings concerning glucocorticoids should be followed [see CLINICAL PHARMACOLOGY].

-Care is needed in patients who are transferred from glucocorticosteroid treatment with higher systemic effects to glucocorticosteroids with lower systemic effects, such as UCERIS, since symptoms attributed to withdrawal of steroid therapy, including those of acute adrenal suppression or benign intracranial hypertension, may develop.
+Monitor patients who are transferred from glucocorticosteroid treatment with higher systemic effects to glucocorticosteroids with lower systemic effects, such as UCERIS rectal foam, since symptoms attributed to withdrawal of steroid therapy, including those of acute adrenal suppression or benign intracranial hypertension, may develop.
 Adrenocortical function monitoring may be required in these patients and the dose of glucocorticosteroid treatment with high systemic effects should be reduced cautiously.

 Patients who are on drugs that suppress the immune system are more susceptible to infection than healthy individuals.
 Chicken pox and measles, for example, can have a more serious or even fatal course in susceptible patients or patients on immunosuppressant doses of glucocorticosteroids.
 In patients who have not had these diseases, particular care should be taken to avoid exposure.